Refusal-Direction Abliteration & Constitutional-Classifiers++ Pipeline

 Environment Setup

-Run once, from the abliteration/ directory:
+Run once, from the repository root:

-2. Installs PyTorch 2.6.0 (CUDA 12.4) explicitly, before anything else.
+4. Installs PyTorch 2.6.0 + cu126 explicitly, before anything else, after upgrading pip.

 Running the Full Workflow